 Alan Ong is currently also a non-executive director of Joyas International Holdings Limited and an executive director of Net Pacific Financial Holdings Limited, both of which are listed in Singapore.
-He is also currently an independent non-executive director of Man Wah Holdings Limited, Nameson Holdings Limited, Denox Environmental & Technology Holdings Limited and O-Net Communications (Group) Limited, all of which are listed in Hong Kong.
-He has over 20 years of experience in finance and accounting.
+He is also currently an independent non-executive director of Man Wah Holdings Limited, Nameson Holdings Limited, Denox Environmental & Technology Holdings Limited , O-Net Technologies (Group) Limited (formerly known as O-Net Communications (Group) Limited) and Smart Globe Holdings Limited, all of which are listed in Hong Kong.
+He is also the non executive director of Vico International Holdings Limited and Prosperous Printing Company Limited, all of which are listed in Hong Kong.5He has over 25 years of experience in finance and accounting.
 He holds a Bachelor of Laws degree from the London School of Economics and Political Science and a distance learning Masters degree in Business Administration jointly awarded by the University of Wales and the University of Manchester.